evanova/eve-crest-java/README.md

 ```

 There are more options available to build a client.
-Please see `CrestClient.Builder`.
+Please see [CrestClient.Builder](https://github.com/evanova/eve-crest-java/blob/master/retrofit/src/main/java/org/devfleet/crest/retrofit/CrestClient.java) for more details.

 * Obtain a CrestService instance from a CrestClient
 ```